rbx-rsml/rsml-docs/src/docs/priorities.md

 - Rules which are defined later have a higher priority.
 - A Priority declaration allows you to explicitly define the priority for a rule.

-They can be written as follows:
+They are written as follows:

 ```rsml
 ... {